Igneavour/Personal-Notes/CS_notes/Y3S1/machine_learning_neural_networks_CM3015/machine_learning_introduction_and_fundamentals(MLNN_T1).md

 ## Unsupervised Learning

-- We simply observe a dataset consists of all individual samples, but with no lobals given.
+- We simply observe a dataset consists of all individual samples, but with no labels given.

 ![[machine_learning_types_flowchart.png]]